loyalhameed/Exploratory-Data-Analysis-of-Synthetic-Customer-Transactions/report.md

 The histogram of purchase amount highlights the skew by showing a large concentration of lower value transactions.
 The scatter plot comparing customer age and purchase amount does not show a visible pattern.
 No strong relationship between age and spending behavior is observed in this dataset.

-Overall, the analysis meets the requirements and provides a clean summary of basic patterns in the synthetic data without extending into advanced methods.
+Overall, the analysis meets the Bronze level requirements and provides a clean summary of basic patterns in the synthetic data without extending into advanced methods.